-Residence hall directors (RHD) are responsible for the administrative management of a coeducational residence hall housing 150-500 students.
-General duties include: occupancy reports, room change procedures, damage assessments, and closing and opening of halls.
+Residence hall directors (RHD) are responsible for the administrative management of a coeducational residence hall housing 150-285 students.
+General duties include: providing on duty coverage for the residence halls up to four weeks per academic year, occupancy reports, room change procedures, damage assessments, and closing and opening of halls.
 The residence hall director works closely with the associate director for housing and operations in completing these duties.
 Administrative duties associated with the judicial process are completed in conjunction with the director of student conduct.

 RHDs supervise resident assistants, an administrative assistant and an academic peer mentor.
 The RHD's role includes supervision, staff development and evaluation.
 All RHDs become actively involved in the student staff selection process and play a major role in the fall and spring training programs.